markjprice/cs12dotnet8/docs/ch13-common-classes.md

     }
 ```

-To create a web application in .NET, you must create and run a `WebApplication` instance, as shown in the following code:
+To create a web application in .NET, you create and run a `WebApplication` instance, as shown in the following code:
 ```cs
 WebApplication app = new();
 app.Run();